TJ Maxx: History

 The TJX Companies, Inc. (abbreviated TJX) is an American multinational off-price department store corporation, headquartered in Framingham, Massachusetts.
 It was formed as a subsidiary of Zayre Corp. in 1987, and became the legal successor to Zayre Corp. following a company reorganization in 1989.

 As of 2019, TJX operates TJ Maxx (in the United States) and TK Maxx (in Australia and Europe), its flagship store chains, along with Marshalls, HomeGoods, HomeSense, and Sierra in the United States, and HomeSense, Marshalls, and Winners in Canada.
 There are over 4,557 discount stores in the TJX portfolio located in nine countries.
 TJX ranked No. 80 in the 2024 Fortune 500 list of the largest United States corporations by total revenue.
-TJX is a publicly listed stock on the New York Stock Exchange (NYSE) under the ticker symbol TJX and has a capital value of $132.27 Billion (August 2024).
+TJX is a publicly-listed stock on the New York Stock Exchange under the ticker symbol TJX.

 Zayre

-The TJ Maxx concept was first announced by Zayre Corp. in April 1977.
-Setting it apart from the main Zayre chain was a greater emphasis on "family apparel, giftwares, and domestic goods at discount prices".
-On May 19, 1977, the first two TJ Maxx stores held simultaneous openings in Groton, Connecticut and Bangor, Maine, with a third opening four days later in Charlotte, North Carolina.
+The first two TJ Maxx stores opened in Worcester, Massachusetts, and Auburn, Massachusetts, on March 31, 1977.
 The concept proved so successful in the face of the main Zayre chain's losses that Zayre sold its namesake chain to Ames, a rival discount department store, in September 1988.
 In December, Zayre announced a restructuring plan for the company and was renamed as TJX Companies, Incorporated.
 TJX bought Marshalls in 1995.

 In the fall of 1998, TJ Maxx opened the store chain A.J.
 Wright.
 This chain was closed in January 2007.

 In March 2009, TJX launched an e-commerce site.
 At first only selling handbags, the range of items was later expanded to include clothing, shoes, jewelry, other accessories, and some home goods.

 Outside of North America, TJ Maxx is known as TK Maxx.
 The name was modified to avoid confusion with the British retail chain T. J. Hughes.
 The European headquarters are based in Watford, Hertfordshire.